WaleyChen/mongodb-runner/README.md

 # on your instance and watch your terminal dance.
 Hit ctrl+c to continue.
 #
 #
-# YOU can do this for just about any of the scope api calls.
+# You can do this for just about any of the scope api calls.
+How about
+# `db.currentOp()`?
+curl -X GET -H "Accept: text/event-stream" -H "Authorization: Bearer $TOKEN" "http://localhost:29017/api/v1/localhost:27017/ops";

 Say we want to
 # nom nom all oplog events nom nom, a blow by blow of all writes to a replica set
 # if you're not familiar with the jargon.
-#
-# @todo: there is a ticket to actually wire this up to sse.  sorry :(
 curl -X GET -H "Accept: text/event-stream" -H "Authorization: Bearer $TOKEN" "http://localhost:29017/api/v1/localhost:27017/replication/oplog";

 # That's cool but what if you wanted to write a little script that made your